Indulgences

 <<leniency>>

-This is a Roman Catholic teaching whereby a reduction is achieved in purgatory – a place of purification before reaching heaven.
-An indulgence is partial if it removes part of the temporal (earthly) punishment due to sin, or plenary if it removes all punishment.
+According to Roman Catholic teaching this is a way to reduce the amount of punishment one has to undergo for sins in purgatory – a place of purification before reaching heaven.
+An indulgence is considered partial if it removes part of the temporal (earthly) punishment due to sin, or plenary if it removes all punishment.

 See also: penance, purgatory, Roman Catholicism.